 Challenges in the Chinese market

 There are uncertainties.
-A slower middle-class growth could have a very different effect, with consumers refocusing on functional needs.
+Slower middle-class growth could have a very different effect, with consumers refocusing on functional needs.
 Also, if governments’ policies around the world favor protectionism it would lead to a rise in nationalism.
 More protectionist and nationalistic policies would reduce consumption and shift Chinese consumers’ attitudes away from a Western lifestyle, contributing to a higher household savings rate.

 Top 10 Trends in China

 The growth of the middle class is defining consumption.
-Over the next ten years, household consumption will grow by an average 6% annually to reach RMB 56 trillion, with the middle class potentially representing an estimated 65% of households.
+Over the next ten years, household consumption will grow by an average of 6% annually to reach RMB 56 trillion, with the middle class potentially representing an estimated 65% of households.
 By 2027, household income will have increased by around 5% annually, with industrial jobs redistributed to service sector jobs.
 Population movement will occur from rural to urban areas, where incomes are higher, resulting in low- and lower-middle-income households, with more spending advancing from necessities to discretionary product categories.
 China’s government is supportive of the transition to a consumption- and services-driven economy, implementing policies to encourage spending in such areas as health and pensions, discouraging saving.

 Children born in the 1990s will make up 15% of the population, and those born in the 2000s will represent 21% of China’s population, in 2027.
-This younger demographic differs from predecessors in two aspects:
+This younger demographic differs from its predecessors in two aspects:

 - They received financial support from their elders, and they grew up in a life improved by technology and digitalization.
-They consume more, are less price-conscious and seek instant gratification.
-They demand higher standards for convenience, quality and variety.
+They consume more, are less price-conscious, and seek instant gratification.
+They demand higher standards for convenience, quality, and variety.
 Premium and personalized products and services are required to meet the needs of this demographic.

 China’s urbanization rate will continue to increase over the next decade, from 57% in 2016 to around 70% in 2027.
-The Chinese government is taking a different approach to urbanization by moving focus away from megacity centers toward newly established economic clusters.
+The Chinese government is taking a different approach to urbanization by moving the focus away from megacity centers toward newly established economic clusters.
 This has been made possible by advances in technology in the transport and information sector.
 High-speed trains and drones will make logistics cheaper and faster.
 High-speed Internet connectivity has a number of possibilities, including the lack of necessity to physically leave your home.

-With this tactic of spreading urbanization throughout the country rather than focusing on already established urban areas, people all over China will be able to enjoy a lower cost of living, more recreational space and less pollution.
+With this tactic of spreading urbanization throughout the country rather than focusing on already established urban areas, people all over China will be able to enjoy a lower cost of living, more recreational space, and less pollution.